-If coffee gives you a stomach ache or other gastro-issues, here are 5 energy-boosting alternatives.
+If you experience coffee stomach pain or other gastro-issues, here are 5 energy-boosting alternatives

 For many of us, caffeine is a motivational life force that’s part of our daily routine—especially in the morning as we anxiously one-eye the slow-filling coffee pot.
 From the marketing and mystical allure of coffee growing countries, to a dizzying selection of coffee making machines and options, we’ve been seduced.
 And it’s become a deep, unconditional love filled with energetic aromas and a taste that seems to percolate inspiration.